Report: Man United eye $209 million Dybala

 USMNT UPDATE

-DeAndre Yedlin was at the center of controversy on Newcastle United’s 1-0 defeat at Brighton on Sunday.
+DeAndre Yedlin was at the center of controversy in Newcastle United’s 1-0 defeat at Brighton on Sunday.

 The right back was involved in a coming together with Tomer Hemed and the big Israeli striker, who scored the winner for Brighton, appeared to stamp on Yedlin’s calf as the former Seattle Sounders star led on the ground.
 The FA is said to be reviewing the images and could hand Hemed a ban for his stamp.
 It certainly looked deliberate as Yedlin had a tough afternoon trying to lock down Solly March on Brighton’s left flank.